Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 Outdoor Air Quality testing is usually done by your local, district, county, or state government.
 Normally they test at regular intervals from an air monitoring station.
-The monitoring stations can take intermittent or continuous reading for Ozone, Particulates, Pollen, and sometimes more specific readings for Sulfur Dioxide, etc. This outdoor air quality data are reported on the government website, and/or on weather apps.
+The monitoring stations can take intermittent or continuous readings for ozone, particulates, pollen, and sometimes more specific readings for sulfur dioxide, etc. These outdoor air quality data are reported on the government website, and/or on weather apps.

 Indoor Air Quality is usually tested only by professionals with expensive equipment.
 But there are at least 3 home test kits that consumers can use to test their own indoor air.